- 13 days Duration 13 days

 Do I need a visa?

-All foreign nationals who want to enter India need to possess a valid international travel document such as a passport with a valid visa obtained from an Indian Mission or Post abroad.
-All visa applicants are requested to apply for the Indian visa online by filling the online application form.
+All foreign nationals who want to enter India must possess a valid international travel document such as a passport with a valid visa obtained from an Indian Mission or Post abroad.
+All visa applicants are requested to apply for the Indian visa online by filling out the online application form.

 The duly signed hard copy of the completed application form will be submitted at the concerned Indian Visa Application Center (IVAC) or directly to the Indian Mission or Post.
-The instructions to fill the form and appointment scheduling can be seen at the Regular Visa Application Instructions.
-The applicant must bring the referral number and the required documents on the interview’s scheduled date.
+The instructions to fill out the form and appointment scheduling can be seen in the Regular Visa Application Instructions.
+In addition, the applicant must bring the referral number and the required documents on the interview’s scheduled date.

 The status of the visa application can be checked on the link for Visa Enquiry.
 The applicants are also requested to visit the website of the Indian Mission for detailed information about the Indian visa.